ObjectMatrix/transistors/README.md

 - How to Build a P-Channel MOSFET Switch Circuit JFETs
 - How to Build an N-Channel JFET Switch Circuit
 - How to Build a P-Channel JFET Switch Circuit
+- how to build a delay circuit with ic555 (and with a BJT transistor)

 ![audio amplification](circuit.png)